StreamElements API

 "audience-queue::ACCOUNT_ID"

-Before you ask, I also don't know what for "plarium" and "appsflyer" are used.
-Plarium is the company who owns the game “Raid - Shadow Legends” (a very known StreamElements sponsorship) and AppsFlyer is a company that does analytics and campaigns management. "partner-integrations" is probably the room for sponsorships, but I could not test it.
+Before you ask, I also don't know exactly what the "plarium" and "appsflyer" rooms are used for.
+Plarium is the company behind the game “Raid - Shadow Legends” (a well-known StreamElements sponsorship) and AppsFlyer is a company that does analytics and campaigns management.
+The "partner-integrations" room is probably related to sponsorships, but I could not test it.

 As for "obs", well...
-I believe it has something to do with OBS.
-I couldn't test it, so I'm not sure.
-Please let me know if you know more about it.
+I believe it has something to do with OBS Studio, but I couldn't test it.
+If you know more about it, please let me know.

 Subscribe to a room

-In order to join a room, emit a “subscribe” event with the room name.
-In JavaScript, you also need a third parameter, the callback.
-So, it should look like below:
+To join a room, emit a subscribe event with the room name.
+In JavaScript, you also need to provide a third parameter: a callback function.
+So, it should look like this:

-Or you can subscribe to multiple rooms at the same time:
+Alternatively, you can subscribe to multiple rooms at once:

 Other info

-There are way more data that needs to be documented, but I don't remember what else to add here.
-In the meantime, take some time to admire the randomly generated image below:
+I believe there is much more data to document, but I can't recall what else to add right now.
+In the meantime, enjoy this randomly generated image below: